Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Introduction

-In Section \ref{martingalecase}, we study the case of stationary martingale difference sequences showing that for all even powers $p\geq4$, the inequality (\ref{inedirect}) holds with $\delta=2/(p-2)$.
-This result is possible for stationary martingale differences with the help of a special symmetrization for martingales initiated by Kwapie\'{n} and Woyczynski (1991).
-In addition, by using martingale approximation techniques, we obtain, for any even integer $p$, another form of Rosenthal-type inequality than (\ref{inedirect}) for stationary adapted processes (see the section \ref{sectionmartappro}), that gives, for instance, better results for functionals of linear processes with independent innovations.
+In Section~\ref{martingalecase}, we study the case of stationary martingale difference sequences showing that for all even powers $p\geq4$, inequality (\ref{inedirect}) holds with \mbox{$\delta=2/(p-2)$}.
+This result is possible for stationary martingale differences with the help of a special symmetrization for martingales initiated by \citet{KwaWoy91}.
+In addition, by using martingale approximation techniques, we obtain, for any even integer $p$, another form of Rosenthal-type inequality, other than (\ref {inedirect}), for stationary adapted processes (see Section~\ref{sectionmartappro}), that gives, for instance, better results for functionals of linear processes with independent innovations.

 We also investigate the situation when the conditional expectation with respect to both the past and the future of the process is used.
-For instance, when $p\geq4$ is an even integer, and the process is reversible, then the inequality (\ref{inedirect}) holds (see Theorem \ref{stateven} and Corollary \ref{Rev}) with $\delta=1$.
+For instance, when $p\geq4$ is an even integer, and the process is reversible, then inequality (\ref{inedirect}) holds (see Theorem~\ref{stateven} and Corollary \ref{Rev}) with $\delta=1$.

-In Section \ref{sectionBurk} we show that our inequalities imply the Burkholder-type inequality as stated in Theorem 1 of Peligrad, Utev and Wu (1997).
-For the sake of applications in Section \ref{sectionindsum} we express the terms that appear in our Rosenthal inequalities in terms of individual summands.
+In Section~\ref{sectionBurk} we show that our inequalities imply the Burkholder-type inequality as stated in Theorem 1 of \citet{PelUteWu07}.
+For the sake of applications in Section \ref {sectionindsum} we express the terms that appear in our Rosenthal inequalities in terms of individual summands.